 Despite the fact that many of the founding fathers of the United States were in favor of universal and free primary education, the first schools, not only accessible to the rich, appeared in the United States only in the middle of the 19th century.
 Until the beginning of the twentieth century, most schoolchildren studied for 8 years.
 In the 1930s, in the midst of the Great Depression, American teens began to receive 12-year education: it was recognized that it was better to give them the opportunity to spend an extra three years at the desk than to release into the labor market, which was going through very difficult times.

 The parent of every fourth American schoolboy was born outside the United States, that is, almost 12 of millions of American schoolchildren speak not only English at home.

 About 3,1 million teachers work in American schools: on average, there are 16 students per teacher.
 0,4 has a million teachers in private schools - there are 12,5 students per teacher.

 According to the National Center for Education Statistics, approximately 98,3 thousands of schools operate in the United States.
 For the most part, these are publicly financed public schools and private schools, that is, schools that are paid for by parents (there are about 30,9 thousands).

-Do not choose a school closer to housing, and housing - to school
+They don't choose a school closer to housing, but housing closer to school